Azzc0/TWRA/docs/Functionmap.md

 **Arguments:**
 - base64Str: Base64 string to decode
-- syncTimestamp: Optional timestamp for sync operations
+- syncTimestamp: Optional timestamp for sync operations (defaults to nil)
-- noAnnounce: Boolean to suppress announcements
+- noAnnounce: Boolean to suppress announcements (defaults to nil)

+**Returns:**
+- Decoded data table or nil if decoding failed

+**Notes:**
+- When syncTimestamp is provided, automatically saves the data with that timestamp
+- Used for both manual imports and sync operations

 **Used in:**
 - TWRA.lua (LoadSavedAssignments)
 - ui/Options.lua (import function)
+- sync/SyncHandlers.lua (data synchronization)

 ## Example.lua
 ### TWRA:LoadExampleData()